Lendermarket Review

 Clause 18.3.2 is quite confusing.
 Here is Lendermarket’s explanation:

-“The clause 18.3.2 states that Lendermarket is not liable for the use the investors make with the content displayed on the website.
-Lendermarket is liable for the content on their website, however, it’s not liable for the use users will do of it.”
+"Clause 18.3.2 states that Lendermarket is not liable for the use the investors make with the content displayed on the website.
+Lendermarket is liable for the content on their website; however, it's not liable for the use users will do of it."

 Clause 12.1